purescript-polyform/polyform/README.md

 ### There is no M**** here!

 The whole library is an extension over well known `Applicative` validation strategy which gives us the ability to collect all errors (from a single "step") not only first one like it is in case of monadic approach to validation. `Applicative` also gives us parallelism "for free".
 It should not be a surprise that half of the library is built on top of the `V` type from `purescript-validation`.
 Another half is built on top of really similar type `R` (aka `Report`) defined here.

+I think that even more interesting situation is when we have both `Applicative` and  `Category` instances.
+The second one can somewhat replace missing `Monad` and we can build up on results from previous steps.
+All types defined in this have both of them.

-Beside `Applicative` instance we have also `Category` instances at our disposal which is useful to combine validation steps into chains.
-Here is a simple example of a chain of some ready to use validators taken from `purescript-polyform-validators` which demonstrates this idea:
+Here we have a simple example of a chain which contains some ready to use validators taken from `purescript-polyform-validators` which demonstrates this idea:

   ```purescript
   import Polyform.Validators.Affjax (affjax, json, status)